THE THIRD ESSAY

 For example, what about President Trump’s by-then proclaimed intent to put Hispanic children in cages, ban Muslim travel, and Trump’s rhetoric about violent neo-Nazis, then demonstrating in Charlottesville, being “fine people?”

 Not a word from Eklof.
 Crickets.

-For all his denunciation of “coddling the Unitarian Universalist mind,” then, close reading of this essay reveals, Eklof’s real problem is that we are coddling the wrong Unitarian Universalists.
-Other than a (very) occasional pro forma declaration, he expresses little-to-no sympathy for Unitarian Universalists of Color, LGBTQI Unitarian Universalists, or even women.
+For all his denunciation of “coddling the Unitarian Universalist mind,” then, close reading reveals that Eklof’s real concern is that we are coddling the wrong Unitarian Universalists.
+Other than an occasional pro forma declaration, he expresses little sympathy for Unitarian Universalists of Color, LGBTQI Unitarian Universalists, or women.

 He does add, right after the aforementioned statement on hiring discrimination, “This matter surely needed to be addressed, even more thoroughly and honestly than it was.”(GP 9) Apparently, the 2017 General Assembly did too much about racism in hiring.
 At the same time, they also did too little.
 And also did it dishonestly.
 I was never able to discern what he was getting at with “honestly.”
 He went on without explaining it.